Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 modinfo -F version nvidia
 ```
 In the output you should see the driver version number.

-* **IMPORTANT** If your drive is encrypted, go to the following section to perform some extra required steps before rebooting: [LUKS Encrypted drives](#encrypted-drives)

 If you see "Nvidia modules failed to load" on startup, then the secure boot step was unsuccessful.
 You can try and disable secure boot to solve this problem.